MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/custom-models.md

 1. On the **Custom Models** page, select **New Workflow**.

-2. Give your workflow a recognizable name in the **Display name** field, choose the [web service you've published using Azure Machine Learning services](https://docs.microsoft.com/azure/machine-learning/studio/publish-a-machine-learning-web-service#deploy-it-as-a-new-web-service) in the **Web service that contains your model** drop-down and select **Next**.
+2. Give your workflow a recognizable name in the **Display name** field, choose the [web service you've published using Azure Machine Learning](https://docs.microsoft.com/azure/machine-learning/studio/publish-a-machine-learning-web-service#deploy-it-as-a-new-web-service) in the **Web service that contains your model** drop-down and select **Next**.

 3. For each **Web service input**, select the matching **Entity** from Customer Insights and select **Next**.